lh-008/LeagueofLegend-StatAnalysis/README.md

 # Introduction

 League of Legends (LoL) is a widely popular online multiplayer game developed by Riot Games.
 Among its various game modes, the most iconic one is Summoner's Rift, a 5v5 mode where two teams, blue and red, compete against each other.
 Each player on the team takes on a unique role, such as a laner (top, mid, bot/adc, or support) or jungler, each contributing to the team's overall gameplay.
-While the gameplay can be complex and strategic, the ultimate objective of gameis to destroy opponent's nexus for the victory.
+While the gameplay can be complex and strategic, the ultimate objective of the game is to destroy opponent's nexus for the victory.

 In Summoner's Rift, objectives are one of the most important features of the game.
 Securing objectives is essential because they provide advantages to the entire team in various ways.
-For instance, dragons enhance players' stats, taking down turrets grants extra vision and gold, and defeating Baron empowers minions and provides extra gold for the entire team.
+For instance, dragons enhance players' stats, taking down turrets grants extra vision and gold, and defeating Barons empowers minions and provides extra gold for the entire team.

 For this project, we are particularly interested in understanding the influence of the Rift Herald on in-game statistics.
 Specifically, our research question is: How does the Rift Herald impact in-game statistics such as gold, experience, and kills in Summoner's Rift matches?
 To address this question, we will perform exploratory data analysis and use visualizations to discover patterns and identify the Rift Herald's impact in Summoner's Rift.